Maine Job Adventures

 Outdoor Education Instructors

-With campuses in Connecticut (Ivoryton and Lakeside), Massachusetts (Great Barrington, Groton and Yarmouth Port), Maine (Ocean Park), New Hampshire (Freedom), and New York (Silver Bay), Nature's Classroom New England is the largest overnight, hands-on, nature/science/SEL-based outdoor education program in the Northeast.
+With campuses in Connecticut (Ivoryton and Lakeside), Massachusetts (Great Barrington , Groton and Yarmouth Port), Maine (Ocean Park), and New Hampshire (Freedom), Outdoor Classroom is the largest overnight, hands-on, nature/science/SEL-based outdoor education program in the Northeast.
 From hiking trails to forests and mountains to beaches, 4th-8th grade students experience a 1-5 day field trip adventure of a lifetime.

 Are you interested in working with kids, being outside, exploring New England, and living with a team of Outdoor Educators?
 Join a team that is committed to providing unforgettable experiences to youth!
-With environmental education programs that focus on social and emotional learning, science and engineering skills, and adventure education, Instructors are responsible for educating a group of 10-12 students, including facilitating day and night lessons, leading large group activities, and hosting meals.
+With environmental education programs that focus on social and emotional learning, science and engineering skills, and adventure education, Outdoor Classroom Instructors are responsible for educating a group of 10-12 students, including facilitating day and night lessons, leading large group activities, and hosting meals.
 Hands-on activities include wilderness survival, wood carving, aquatic biology, science fair, outdoor cooking, low ropes course, and team building initiatives.
 Also seeking Traveling Outdoor Education Instructors and an RN or LPN for each site.
-Positions are available during the spring (early March to early June) and fall (late August to mid-November), with a MO-FR schedule (no weekends!).
-Compensation includes $125/day, housing, meals during programming (plus onsite communal food budget on weekends), mileage reimbursement for work-related travel, and relocation assistance.
-Must be able to hike 3-5 miles/day and fully vaccinated against COVID-19.
-If you have experience working with elementary and middle school students, a passion for outdoor education, and ready to make a difference in student's lives, email a cover letter (detailing why you are interested in being an outdoor educator), 3-4 references (name, email, phone number) and resume to Rachel D'Angio.
+Positions are available during the spring (early March to early June) and fall (early September to early/mid-November), with a MO-FR schedule (no weekends!).
+Compensation includes $615/week, housing, meals during programming (plus onsite communal food budget on weekends), mileage reimbursement for work-related travel, and relocation assistance.
+Given the nature of the role, you should be comfortable walking 3 to 5 miles/day.
+A Bachelor's degree is preferred, but not required.
+If you have experience working with elementary and middle school students, a passion for outdoor education, and ready to make a difference in student's lives, view a detailed job description, fill out the online application or connect with Rachel D'Angio for more information.

 PO Box 4627